Advantages of self-directed RRSPs

-The investment industry has now grown exponentially over the last 25 years.
-Equity investing has become more popular than ever and investors are more knowledgeable than ever.
-We now have more investment choices than we have ever had and our access to information is infinite.
-How are investors to comprehend all their options like Mutual Funds, Exchange Traded Funds (ETFs), individual stocks, bonds, GICs, etc.
+The investment industry has grown exponentially over the last 25 years.
+Equity investing has become more popular than ever, and investors are more knowledgeable than ever.
+We also have more investment choices than we have ever had.

 Related article: Investing basics – how to get started with investing

 For these reasons, Self-Directed RRSPs have also become more popular than ever.
-In my opinion, if you have over $50,000 you should consider the merits of a Self-Directed RRSP.
-This threshold is not scientifically calculated; the threshold to consider a Self-Directed RRSP will depend on each individual investor’s personal situation.
+If you have over $50,000, you should consider the merits of a Self-Directed RRSP.
+This threshold is not scientifically calculated; it depends on each investor’s personal situation.

 Related article: The difference between accounts and investments

-Most Self-Directed RRSPs have an annual trustee fee or account fee.
+Most Self-Directed RRSPs have an annual account fee, although more and more platforms are waiving it.
 This fee is paid to the trustee to cover the administrative costs of overseeing the RRSP.
 In many cases, the trustee only makes income through these fees.
 Annual trustee fees range as low as $25 per year to $250 per year.
-In many cases, your financial institution may waive these fees under certain conditions.
-Self-Directed Fees are account fees that are charged over and above any investment fees like trading costs, management fees (MERs), loads, etc.
+Self-Directed Fees are account fees charged over and above trading fees, management expense ratio (MERs), loads (sales charges), etc.